Macro206/CMDKit-Framework/README.md

 Various printing functions that seamlessly blend printf and new lines.

+###Wiki

+Be sure to take a look at the [wiki](https://github.com/Macro206/CMDKit-Framework/wiki) for full documentation on the various classes and protocols.

 ###Note:

 Specifically made for Mac.
 It uses the Foundation Framework, which is available by default on Macs.